|

 Sustainable practices such as renewable electricity means using

-the inexhaustible resource of wind or water instead of non-renewable
+the inexhaustible resource of wind or water instead of nonrenewable

 coal or oil.